Skip to main content

 note

-3. To enable a connection, approve it.
+3. To enable the connection, approve it.

 note

-To approve the connection, run the following approval command:
+Run the following approval command:

-avn service privatelink google connection list MY_SERVICE_NAME
+avn service privatelink google connection list SERVICE_NAME

 PRIVATELINK_CONNECTION_ID PSC_CONNECTION_ID STATE USER_IP_ADDRESS